semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 #### Inline rule example

-The following rule attempts to detect cross-site scripting in Flask application by checking whether a template variable is rendered unsafely through Python code.
+The following rule attempts to detect cross-site scripting in a Flask application by checking whether a template variable is rendered unsafely through Python code.

 ```yaml
 rules: